Prefect Logo

 • External system dependencies shift beneath our feet

-• Stakeholder expectations transform daily
+• Stakeholder expectations can change daily

 As Heraclitus might say if he were a data engineer: "No person ever steps in the same data stream twice, for it's not the same stream, and they're not the same person."